Welcome to Travis Credit Union

 - Approximately when the error took place.

-If you tell us orally, we may require that you send us your dispute or question in writing within 10 business days.
+If you tell us verbally, we may require that you send us your dispute or question in writing within 10 business days.

 We will determine whether an error has occurred within ten (10) business days after we hear from you and will correct any error promptly.
 If we need more time, however, we may take up to 45 days to investigate your dispute or question.
 If we decide to do this, we will credit your account within 10 business days (20 business days if your account has been open for 30 days or less) for the amount you think is in error.
 If the error concerns an electronic funds transfer that is (1) a foreign-initiated transaction, (2) a point of sale transaction, or (3) a transaction occurring within the first 30 days after deposit to a new account, a 90-day investigation period in place of 45 days will apply.
 If we ask you to put your dispute or question in writing and we do not receive it within 10 business days, we may not credit your account.